JGEsteves89/BlankCalculator/README.md

 # BlankCalculator
-Surface Flattening based on Linear-Elastic Finite Element Method using CATIA and stl Files
+Surface Flattening based on CATIA and stl Files

 Selection of arbitrary surface on CATIA that will produce the flattened surface from a stl file with several methods described: